Wildsong/docker-ArcGISWebAppBuilder/README.md

 Apps and db are empty at first run so they are pretty easy to deal with.
 There's also "widgets".

+For editing, I put apps into a bind (local) mounted directory, called "apps".
+I've also tried putting it in a Docker volume but then it gets lost in Docker space, which I think is a pain in Linux.

+The volume db is in Docker space but it's fine.

 ### Widgets volume